You are here

 - Read the manual This is the most important point, as you need to be familiar with your log splitter before you attempt to use it.
 Make sure you understand the instructions and the controls so that you can quickly stop the machine during operation if necessary.
 Anyone else who uses the log splitter should also read the manual first – do not lend the machine to a person who is not familiar with its use and safety procedures.

 - Keep away from children Do not allow children under the age of 16 to operate the log splitter.
 Children over the age of 16 should be trained and supervised at all times.

 - Keep spectators and helpers safe Many accidents occur when more than one person is operating the log splitter.
 The operator should be the only person within ten feet of the log splitter when it is in use, and you should wait for any helpers to stand at least ten feet away and indicate that they are ready before you to begin.
 Keep bystanders, children and pets at least twenty feet away.
 As well as looking out for others, ensure you also stand back during operation, and do not attempt to operate the machine while under the influence of alcohol or on medication.

-- Wear safety equipment and dress appropriately Safety glasses and heavy work boots should always be worn to protect you from flying pieces of wood and falling logs, as debris will come off logs when they have been split.
+- Wear safety equipment and dress appropriately Safety glasses, heavy duty gloves and heavy work boots should always be worn to protect you from flying pieces of wood and falling logs, as debris will come off logs when they have been split.
 Never wear jewellery or loose clothing that may become entangled in the moving parts of the machine, and keep long hair tied back.